- In Omnia Card Roma Pass

 What is Omnia Pass ?

-The Omnia Pass, also known as the Omnia Vatican & Rome Card, is a 72-hour sightseeing pass that allows free entry to two top Rome attractions, including the Colosseum with Roman Forum/Palatine Hill, as well as the Vatican Museums.
+The Omnia Pass, also known as the Rome and Vatican Pass, is a 72 hours sightseeing pass that allows free entry to two top Rome attractions, including the Colosseum with Roman Forum/Palatine Hill, as well as the Vatican Museums.

 With the Omnia Pass comes skip-the-line access, hop-on-hop-off bus tours for 3 days, a free guidebook and a travel card for unlimited use on the city’s public transport network.
 It’s tailor-made to save visitors to Rome time and money while discovering the Eternal City.

-Basically, the Omnia Pass is a 2-in-one city sightseeing pass.
+Basically, the Omnia Pass is a 2-in-1 city sightseeing pass.
 Why?
-Because it includes the Roma Pass.
+Because it includes the Roma Pass 72 hours.

 With the Roma Pass, the holder gets free admission to two of the following main attractions: Colosseum, Roman Forum and Palatine Hill, Capitoline Museums, Borghese Gallery, National Museum, Castel Sant'Angelo, and Carcer Tullianum.